Hurricane Fiona Ravages Puerto Rico

-Primary Healthcare: Primary healthcare became harder to access in the aftermath of the hurricanes, as demand for urgent care spiked, crowding out time for treatment of more routine chronic conditions.
-International Medical Corps addressed this gap by partnering with five federally qualified health centres in Puerto Rico to increase community outreach in remote areas.
-In total, we deployed 20 volunteer doctors and nurses in six teams to support mobile medical centres across the island, providing consultations for nearly 1,000 patients in 46 municipalities, known as barrios.
+Primary healthcare became harder to access in the aftermath of the hurricanes, as demand for urgent care spiked, crowding out time for treatment of more routine chronic conditions.
+International Medical Corps addressed this gap by partnering with five federally qualified health centers in Puerto Rico to increase community outreach in remote areas.
+In total, we deployed 20 volunteer doctors and nurses in six teams to support mobile medical centers across the island, providing consultations for nearly 1,000 patients in 46 municipalities, known as barrios.
 This support also helped give local health workers—many of whom had been responding nonstop since the storms hit—a break.